dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking1001.md

 Digitization

 The work of constructing a binary coded representation of an entity.
 The representation could be processed by a computer.
-For example, the wave form of speech can be sampled 20,000 times a second, each sample producing a reading of the wave’s amplitude and encoding it as a 16-bit value.
+For example, the wave form of speech can be sampled 20,000 times a second, each sample producing a reading of the wave's amplitude and encoding it as a 16-bit value.
 The digitized speech can then be stored and processed on a computer.

 DRUSS objectives